 While it is outside the scope of NRC's mission to conduct developmental research, the Commission encourages stakeholder research to develop alternative chemical forms for large activity Cs-137 sources.
 One of the recommendations made by the NA was to investigate the development of alternate chemical forms of Cs-137.
-The NRC believes that such research should engage cognizant Federal agencies and should consider the practicality of producing an end product that would provide the societal benefits of the current use of CsCl sources in a secure and cost-effective way.
+The NRC believes that such research should engage cognizant Federal agencies and should consider the practicality of producing an end product that would maintain provide the security as well as the societal benefits of the current applications use of CsCl sources in a secure and cost-effective way.
 The NRC intends to work with domestic and international partners to establish acceptable levels of solubility and dispersibility.
 With such measures, production of alternative forms of Cs-137 would become a clearly defined goal for the source manufacturer and user communities.
-The NRC considers that pursuit of alternate forms of cesium would provide benefits in the longer term, because the technology of manufacturing other forms of cesium is not vet available.
-Given the state of the current technology, NRC believes that, for the short term, it is more feasible to focus current security efforts on strengthening existing security of sources through cooperative efforts and voluntary initiatives of industries that currently manufacture and use irradiators with CsCl sources.
-It has been shown through the voluntary NNSA security initiative program that further security enhancements and future design improvements minimize the potential misuse or malevolent acts involving these sources.
+The NRC considers that pursuit of alternate forms of cesium would provide benefits in the longer term, because the technology of manufacturing other forms of cesium is not yet available.
+Given the state of the current technology, NRC believes that, for the short term, it is more feasible to focus current security efforts on strengthening existing security of sources as necessary through cooperative efforts and voluntary initiatives of industries that currently manufacture and use irradiators with CsCl sources.
+While current NRC security requirements ensure the safety and security of these sources, it It has been shown through the voluntary NNSA security initiative program that further security enhancements and future design improvements further minimize the potential misuse or malevolent acts involving these sources.